 New Riders & Parents

 Want to know what to expect when you go to a BMX track?
-Here's a New Rider video from USA BMX that gives you the 1-2-3's of our sport.
+Here's the "New Rider" video from USA BMX that gives you the 1-2-3's of our sport.

-Let us offer two suggestions: 1) Arrive early.
-2)Come straight to the Registration Window, introduce yourself, and let us know it's your first time.
+Let us offer some suggestions: 1) Arrive early.
+2) Complete the 1-day trial offer online at usabmx.com/trial 3)Come straight to the Registration Window, introduce yourself, and let us know it's your first time.
 Our staff will get you squared away in no time and pair you up with one of our Track Ambassadors who will show you around.

 Blue Springs BMX has a limited number of loaner bikes and helmets for you to use while you get acclimated.
 It is important to know that riders MUST wear long sleeves and long pants.
 Gloves are strongly recommended.

 Before you get up on the starting gate, take a few minutes to closely watch the other riders go around the track.
 Pay attention to their body motion over jumps (using arms and legs as shock absorbers) and note where riders are pedaling and when they are coasting.
 Take it slow on your first few laps.
 Remember, you are brand new to this and those fast, expert racers started off just like you.
-Take time to learn the track – know which obstacles are coming up and how to take it smoothly.
+Take time to learn the track.
+Know which obstacles are coming up and how to take it smoothly.
 Often, the difference in the beginner class is who is smoothest around the course rather than quickest.

 It all starts here.
 BMX racing is a "short sprint" sport (most races lasting 35 to 45 seconds).
 The start of a race is often the most important.
-As a beginner you'll most likely do what is called a "one-footed start" (one foot on your pedal and the other foot acting as a resting on the ground to keep you balanced).
+As a beginner, you'll most likely do what is called a "one-footed start" (one foot on your pedal and the other foot resting on the ground to keep you balanced).
 Most new riders begin with their right foot "forward" (on the pedals) and the left foot on the ground.
 How you decide to start is a matter of personal preference.
 There is no right or wrong method - find out which feels most comfortable.